 Mo(A) 191 • 6-Days • May 9 – May 14 • $2495

 Pay $300 Deposit

 Fall is a great time to be sailing the bay!
 The winds are stronger and the days are cooler, and you’ll have to tuck in a reef or two on our way to some cozy anchorages.
 We’ll take advantage of autumn winds and frequent frontal passages to pack in lessons, navigation, drills, scenarios, and fun.
-We’ll sail towards Norfolk and the mouth of the bay.
-We’ll be sailing into the night as we try to make maximum miles.
 Like all our courses, it will be intense training, and on-the-go learning combined with sit down lessons and discussions.
-We’ll explore the Southern Chesapeake, and maybe even get to Tangier Island.
+We’ll head towards the Southern Chesapeake, and maybe even get to Tangier Island.